jakisnicknagh/Thoughts_on_clustering/README.md

 Clustering is a unsupervised method of machine learning, but could be used also in deep learning methodology.
 Mostly its helpful for data expolartion, and could be treated as prelimitary studies for classification.

-This project was prepared as final project for Data Science bootcamp, will be presented some methods of clustering in .
+This project was prepared as final project for Data Science bootcamp, will be presented some methods of clustering "mixed dataset".

 # Goals